Last updated 3/13/18 6:56 AM

 If you’re late in submitting a Review Draft (RD) . . .

 Before the deadline, post a note in our Laulima forum for submitting RDs warning classmates that you will be late.
 Be sure to insert “Late” in the subject header.
 In your comment, let them know when you’ll be submitting it.
+(For more on what can or cannot be submitted late, see item 4 below.)
 This is your word.
 Keep it.
 Don’t explain why you’re late.
 Don’t apologize.
 The best apology is to never do it again.
 Hopefully classmates will stand by to evaluate your draft.

 If you’re short one or more reviews on your RD . . .